 - Place your tea tray on one side of the table, with your teacups, saucers, and spoons on one side and your stacked plates, forks, and napkins on the other side.
 The middle of the table is reserved for the food.

 Serve your guests before yourself, read the rules on high tea etiquette below, and bon appetit!

 High tea etiquette

 Like we said earlier, there’s nothing the old English elite loved more than a few good manners.
-If you’re at a high tea (whether at home or in a luxe venue), be sure to practice the right etiquette lest you reveal yourself as a simple commoner:
+If you’re at an afternoon tea (whether at home or in a luxe venue), be sure to practice the right etiquette lest you reveal yourself as a simple commoner: